juanmarey1/Data-Scraping-Export-Tool_DEMO/README.md

 - ✅ Proxy rotation

-📩 Contact me for the full tool or custom scrapers (Amazon, LinkedIn, competitor monitoring, lead generation).
+📩 Contact me for the full tool or custom scrapers (Amazon, LinkedIn, competitor monitoring, lead generation).<br>
 **NOTE: CUSTOM FEATURES CAN BE ADDED TO THE FINAL PRODUCT IN ORDER TO MEET THE CLIENTS NEEDS.
 THESE ARE JUST A LIST OF FEATURES ALREADY INCLUDED IN THE PREMIUM VERSION OF THE PRODUCT**

 ---